rbtgorman/enzgroupsite/README.md

 ## How it is deployed

-I am hosting the domain "enzgroupnj.com" on Google Cloud Platform (GCP), where I configured the DNS settings through Cloud DNS and set up either a Compute Engine virtual machine or Google Cloud Storage for hosting.
+I am hosting the domain "enzgroupnj.com" on Google Cloud Platform (GCP), where I configured the DNS settings through Cloud DNS and set up Google Cloud Storage for hosting.
 I secured the site with SSL/TLS certificates for HTTPS access and utilized GCP's Load Balancing and Cloud CDN for enhanced performance and scalability.
 Additionally, I implemented Cloud Monitoring and Logging to track performance and address any issues, ensuring a reliable online presence.

 ![image](https://github.com/user-attachments/assets/98c681d7-d69b-49c5-92f1-8855a42b8e23)